Upstate New York Poison Center Was Here for You in 2022 & Are Prepared to Serve 54 Counties in 2023

 Poison Prevention Tips:

-- Keep medicines and household products locked up, where children cannot see or reach them
+- Keep medicines and household products locked up and away, where children cannot see or reach them, preferably in a medication lock box

 - Store poisons in their original containers